TN CM presents bravery award to couple who fought robbers in Tirunelveli

-Chennai (Tamil Nadu) [India], Aug 16 (ANI): Tamil Nadu Chief Minister Edappadi K Palaniswami presented bravery award to two elderly couple during the Independence Day function in Chennai on Thursday.
+Chennai (Tamil Nadu): Tamil Nadu Chief Minister Edappadi K Palaniswami presented bravery award to two elderly couple during the Independence Day function in Chennai on Thursday.

 The couple -- S Shanmugavel and Senthamarai -- had fought two armed robbers who had barged into their house and tried to kill them in Tamil Nadu's Tirunelveli district.